 Tools that compare EHCP quality between local authorities give the evidence and direction to make rapid improvements

 Comparison is the thief of joy.
-Well, we have to disagree.
+However, in SEND we'd argue the opposite.

-Local authorities have the statutory duty to ensure all children and young people in their area receive the support they need.
-With budget deficit pressures, limited workforce capacity and uncertainty in future reform plans, LA SEND teams are making long-term changes to how they address EHCP quality.
+Local authorities carry a statutory duty to ensure children and young people receive the support they need.
+But with budget deficits, workforce constraints, and uncertainty around future reforms, SEND teams are being forced to rethink how they improve EHCP quality both now and for the long term.

-Benchmarking qualities of EHCPs and their creation helps LA SEND teams to improve their practice, share their achievements with senior leaders and demonstrate to external inspectors that early-stage improvements are visible.
+Benchmarking qualities of EHCPs and their creation helps local authority SEND teams to improve their practice, share their achievements with senior leaders and demonstrate to external inspectors that early-stage improvements are visible.

 In a nutshell, the current SEND systems lack visibility, evidence and purposeful use of evidence.
 This applies to both local and national SEND systems– but not through lack of trying.

 Local authorities have limited levers when it comes to implementing quality SEND provision into schools.
-Although LA SEND teams have statutory responsibility for the support SEND children receive, they are one cog in a huge SEND system.
+Although local authority SEND teams have statutory responsibility for the support SEND children receive, they are one cog in a huge SEND system.

-Funding deficits, local area SEND inspection processes, the scarcity of education, health and care professionals, and EHCP timeline pressures all contribute to the top challenges LAs face when improving their SEND provision.
+Funding deficits, local area SEND inspection processes, the scarcity of education, health and care professionals, and EHCP timeline pressures all contribute to the top challenges local authorities face when improving their SEND provision.

-Benchmarking tools like the EHCP QA module provide LA SEND teams with structured, real-time data on the quality and completeness of EHCPs.
+Benchmarking tools like the EHCP QA module provide local authority SEND teams with structured, real-time data on the quality and completeness of EHCPs.

 By making this data easily accessible, teams can conduct in-depth assessments, identifying key trends, common issues, and areas where improvements are needed in comparison to other local SEND teams.